-The dotCMS Integrity Checker feature resolves conflicts between “out of sync” objects before attempting Push Publishing from one server to another.
+The dotCMS Integrity Checker feature resolves conflicts between “out of sync” objects before attempting Push Publishing from one server to another dynamic push publishing endpoint.
+The integrity checker does not check static push publishing endpoints.

 - Causes of Push Publishing Conflicts